certusone/kb/docs/_sources/peers.rst.txt

 The node will check its addressbook for valid peers to connect to and connect to all of the persistent peers specified.
-If the addressbook is empty, it will try to connect to one of the specified nodes.
+If the addressbook is empty, it will try to connect to one of the specified seed nodes.

 Loop
 ^^^^